jdegand/link-sharing-app-frontend/README.md

 - I used [FileUpload](https://primeng.org/fileupload) to save a profile picture.
 - I did not add the `FileUpload` component to the existing form originally.
 I used the `url` action to send the file to the backend.
 I used the `onUpload` and `onError` methods to handle successful and unsuccessful API responses.
 I refactored to send `formData` back to the backend.
 You have to loop over the `formData` object to see the values and you will have to ignore TypeScript issues.
 - To reset the file input, I used a `ViewChild` ref.
 I tried to pass a form template variable on the file input to the `onUpload` function and call the `clear` method inside that function, but it did not work, although the file was correctly saved. `ViewChild` is an easy way to grab the template variable, and you can call the `clear` method on the `ViewChild` variable.
 I had to use `any` for the TypeScript type.
 I fixed the typing for the `ViewChild` variable by using `ElementRef`.
-- Prime Ng does not have a `Clipboard` component.
+- PrimeNG does not have a `Clipboard` component.
 [Angular Material CDK](https://material.angular.io/cdk/clipboard/overview) has a clipboard directive.
 In lieu of adding that dependency, I used the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).
 The clipboard API can be blocked by the [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API) if you don't use the clipboard API in conjunction with a user click.
 - Using binding, you can sanitize (albeit not fully (hrefs are still displayed)) DOM input.
 The profile image is `base64` and I did not sanitize it.
 I used `src="data:{{userInfo.profile.fileType}};base64,{{userInfo.profile.img}}"` inside the `img` tag.
 I could not bind the image value to `[src]` because the type of `img` was `File`.
 I needed to change it to `string` for the binding to work.
 I duplicated `UserInfoDto` into `Preview` and created a separate `ProfileDto` with `img` being set to `string`.
 This is a marginal improvement.
 If you were to inject and use `DomSanitizer`, I think it might be best to construct the string separately and save the sanitized output to another variable that you would then use in the template.
 - I used `take` to unsubscribe from my observables.
 You could manually call `unsubscribe` or convert to a declarative approach with async pipe.
 - I have a jwt decoder service that can be used in combination with the auth guard to prevent a user from accessing routes if the jwt is expired.
 I have not done that, as the interceptor can refresh the access token.
 So a user with an expired token can access the links and profile pages and the token will be refreshed when those page's forms are submitted.
 The preview page refreshes on route navigation.